StefanTodoran/milkyway-js/README.md

 * More settings in configuration file, finish implementing existing
 * Add more basic template HTML, CSS and TS
 * Stress test compiler code for both components and if clauses
+* Improve compiler by allowing boolean components to be written as `prop` rather than `prop=""`
-* Modify compiler to allow multiple components per line?
+* Potentially modify compiler to allow multiple components per line?
-* Modify compiler to allow multi-line if clauses?
+* Potentially modify compiler to allow multi-line if clauses?